Using AI in Cybersecurity

 The best choice for detecting threats that pass for everyday activity is artificial intelligence.
 It can sort through a lot of data and traffic, segment, cluster and make automated actions based on accurate analysis.
 Additionally, it can recognize any dangers that might be hiding in the chaos.

-2- Reduces response time
+2- AI in cyber security Reduces response time

 The ability to detect threats quickly is crucial, as 42% of organizations reported an increase in threats that are time sensitive.
 And solely depending on humans will most likely take longer and will not be the most efficient results to say the least.
 While on the other hand, AI is capable of scanning large amount of data at once and identifying cyber threats in real-time making security tasks much simpler.
 56% of organizations have stated that their cybersecurity analysts are overwhelmed with the volume of threats and 23% of them are not even able to effectively investigate the detected threats.
 (Capgemini Reinventing Cybersecurity with Artificial Intelligence Report)

-3- Helps in predicting future threats
+3- AI in cyber security Helps in predicting future threats

 This is one of most looked after promises coming from AI. organizations want to move from being reactive to proactive and to do so, AI comes to the rescue.
 The amount of data cybersecurity analysts go through is massive, making it difficult for them to predict future threats.
 However, with AI’s capability of handling a plethora of data at once, it can help in detecting any malicious activity or even potential threats early on to prevent them.
 This is beneficial to help in wasting less time and human resources and to always be a step ahead.